kumar842/my-notes/my_azure/Storage Accounts.md

 # Storage Accounts
 Contains all of your Azure Storage data objects: **blobs, files, queues, tables & disks**.
+The storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.
+Data in your storage account is durable and highly available, secure, and massively scalable.

 # Storage Accounts vary with the following features
 - **Supported Services** (What can I put in this storage account?)